NicolasGraph/elsass/README.md

 To enable argument default values, you can set their values to `true`, or set it to `…`.
 This second value will enable the default value for each non defined following arguments.

+- `$media`
-- `$media` applies a media-query around the generated CSS to build responsive layouts.
+  Applies a media-query around the generated CSS to build responsive layouts.
   It accepts a single value or list of two values to set the media-query `min-` and `max-width`.

   | Value         | Description                                                                              |